hinantin/AshMorph/reduplication/README.md

 When the verbal root is reduplicated unboundedly in conjunction with an epenthetic suffix `-a~-aa`.

 ```
+ken 'to.walk' -> kenakena 'to.walk.around.somewhere.very.frequently'
+kin 'to.walk' -> kinakina 'to.walk.around.somewhere.very.frequently'

 kiv 'to.wash' -> kiva~kiva 'to.wash.a.lot'

 mi 'to.jump.up-and-down' -> mia~mia